B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 ## 3. Cartons and Pallets: Unit Flow vs Load Architecture

 DTC fulfillment is usually a unit-level or small-carton operation.
+The warehouse is thinking in terms of:

 - SKU location,